JinSadiePark/JinSadiePark/README.md

-Hello!👋\n
+- Hello!👋
-I'm Jinkyung Park, but I go by Jin.
+- I'm Jinkyung Park, but I go by Jin.
-I'm currently studying Statistics at Brigham Young University.
+- I'm currently studying Statistics at Brigham Young University.
-I'm from Korea and I love to dance and cook!
+- I'm from Korea and I love to dance and cook!

 <!--
 **JinSadiePark/JinSadiePark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.